 As the story goes, it was famous restaurateur Sirio Maccioni of Le Cirque fame, who discovered this dish while on a trip to Robert’s Island, Nova Scotia (land of the French Acadian people) and brought it back to New York in the 1970s.
 This extraordinary culinary period was the beginning of a chef-driven reawakening of American cuisine that hasn’t stopped since.
 His rendition of pasta primavera (more like an Alfredo) featured a cream base that has all but been forgotten in today’s lighter, fresher interpretation.
 But nonetheless, by combining garden vegetables and pasta, his take on freshness was intently covered by critics in the all-important New York food scene.

 Basil grows wild in my herb garden, and I work hard to harvest it before it reaches that unwieldy leggy stage of growth; this recipe is perfect to take advantage of its abundance.
 The sweet orbs of heirloom cherry tomatoes (in a variety of colors) play deliciously in the medley of freshness along with bright red bell peppers and the bite of red onion.
-This dish resembles a master class in salad making with warm pasta thrown in for comforting good measure.
+This Gulf Shrimp Pasta Primavera resembles a master class in salad making with warm pasta thrown in for comforting good measure.
 And not just any pasta, I am using a #12 bucatini pasta which is a thicker version of spaghetti with a hole running through the center of the noodle (like a drinking straw).
 It cooks up tender with just enough heft and crevices to soak up all the sauce.
 It turns out pillowy soft with a burst of internal flavor that defines this dish.